data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/qingstor.md

       Examples:
          | false | Enter QingStor credentials in the next step.
          | true  | Get QingStor credentials from the environment (env vars or IAM).

-   --qingstor-endpoint
-      Enter an endpoint URL to connection QingStor API.

-      Leave blank will use the default value "https://qingstor.com:443".

    --qingstor-zone
       Zone to connect to.